Appearance

 That's the number of confirmed children Joseph Smith fathered with any plural wife.
 Every testable case of alleged offspring has been ruled out by peer-reviewed DNA testing.[4]
 During the same period, Joseph fathered nine children with Emma.

 A man with 30+ "wives" who produces zero children with any of them while fathering nine with his legal wife does not fit the profile the CES Letter is building.
+This is physical evidence, not theological argument.

 The women the CES Letter won't let you hear from